tate11/dev-scripts/README.md

-                            with -l this option supports github API v3 priority is the number between brackets in issue title -T client milestone   Tag all repos used by a client with a tag composed for client ntame and milestone from client sources
+                            with -l this option supports github API v3 priority is the number between brackets in issue title -T client milestone   Tag all repos used by a client with a tag composed for client name and milestone from client sources